Helen Ranney: Early life

-Ranney was born in Summer Hill, Cayuga County, New York, where her parents ran a dairy farm.
-Her mother was a teacher and both her parents encouraged her in her studies and pursuing a professional career.
-She attended a one-room school as a child, and later attended Barnard College (graduating cum laude in 1941) with initial plans to study law; however, it was here that she decided to study medicine, saying "Medicine attempts to fix what it studies."
-She initially faced barriers to her continuing a medical education at Columbia, based on her gender, but policy changes during World War II allowed for her admission to the College of Physicians and Surgeons at Columbia University.
+Ranney was born in Summer Hill, New York, where her parents ran a dairy farm.
+Her mother was a teacher, and both her parents encouraged her in her studies and pursuing a professional career.
+She attended a one-room school as a child and later graduated cum laude from Barnard College in 1941.Initially, she planned to study law; however, it was during her time at Barnard College that she decided to study medicine, saying "Medicine attempts to fix what it studies."
+She initially faced barriers to continuing her medical education at Columbia university based on her gender.
+However, policy changes during World War II allowed for her admission to the College of Physicians and Surgeons at Columbia University.

 Career

-Ranney was a professor at Harvard Medical School.
-She was also a staff physician at Brigham and Women's Hospital.
+Ranney was a professor at Harvard Medical School and a staff physician at Brigham and Women's Hospital.

-She was the first woman to serve as president of the Association of American Physicians, and of the American Society of Hematology.
-She was also one of the first women to be admitted to the American Society for Clinical Investigation and was the first woman honored as a Distinguished Physician of the Veterans Administration.
+She was the first woman to serve as president of the Association of American Physicians and the American Society of Hematology.
+Additionally, she was also one of the first women to be admitted to the American Society for Clinical Investigation and was the first woman honored as a Distinguished Physician of the Veterans Administration.
 Her research on hemoglobin started in 1953.
-She was the first to use paper electropheresis for separating human hemoglobin, work which helped in understanding the inheritance of sickle-cell disease.
-In 1960 she co-founded the heredity clinic at Albert Einstein College of Medicine.
+She was the first to use paper electrophoresis for separating human hemoglobin.
+This groundbreaking work significantly contributed to the understanding of the inheritance of sickle-cell disease.
+In 1960, she co-founded the heredity clinic at Albert Einstein College of Medicine.

-Ranney was a faculty member and the first female head of the department of medicine at the University of California, San Diego School of Medicine.
+Ranney was a faculty member and the first female head of the Department of Medicine at the University of California, San Diego School of Medicine.
 In 1973, she was elected a member of the National Academy of Sciences and the Institute of Medicine.
 She was elected a Fellow of the American Academy of Arts and Sciences in 1975.